deeheber/Danielle-s-Blog/src/content/blog/Fargate-On-A-Budget.md

 Example code with instructions on how to deploy this into your AWS account, can be found in [this GitHub repo](https://github.com/deeheber/fargate-on-a-budget-demo).

-**Disclaimer that in this example, we are using a demo Docker image.
-If you are setting up an application that contains proprietary information that shouldn't be open to the public internet, please ensure that authentication is in place.
-Because authentication is not the focus of this article, it has been intentionally omitted.**
+**Disclaimer: in this example, we are using a demo Docker image.
+If you are setting up an application that contains information that shouldn't be open to the public internet, ensure that authentication is in place.
+Authentication has been intentionally omitted, because it is not the focus of this article.**

 Let's zoom in a bit closer on the two major components of this solution: